mia-platform/documentation/docs/fast_data/reworked_doc/inputs_and_outputs.md

 Throughout the document we will describe the messages providing a natural language description, an **example**, and for Kafka messages an [AsyncApi](https://www.asyncapi.com/) specification.

+In order to work properly, the Fast Data infrastructure will need multiple Kafka topics, hence any time we will discuss a Kafka Topic, a naming convention will be suggested.

 ## Data Ingestion

 Here, we will discuss the inputs and outputs related to data ingestion.